tiger1deF/proteinTools/docs/source/documentation.rst

 .. note:: Python 3 is required to run proteinTools.
-Any version of python 2 is currently not supported
+Any version of python 2 is currently not supported.

 Creating Proteins
 ----------------